Over 80 Pension

 If your circumstances change it could affect your eligibility.

-It's important that you contact the office that deals with your payments, if you:
+It's important that you contact the Northern Ireland Pension Centre, if you:

-- you go into (or leave) hospital or a local Health Trust funded care home
+- go into (or leave) hospital or a local Health Trust funded care home

 - leave the UK to live abroad, or for a long visit